 Select a an exam type

-As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications or their equivalent: a first-class or strong upper second-class undergraduate degree with honours in a social science subject.
+As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent: a first-class or strong upper second-class undergraduate degree with honours in a social science subject.
 As one of the purposes of the course is to provide a basic education in the subject, in exceptional cases, students who have not specialised in a social science may be admitted to read for the MPhil in Development Studies.
 It should be recognised that for some students, the transition to a social studies approach to learning may be challenging.
 Entrance to the course is very competitive and most successful applicants have a first-class degree or the equivalent.
-For applicants with a degree from the USA, the minimum GPA normally sought is 3.8 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.6 out of 4.0.
+However, selection of candidates also depends on other factors in your application and most successful applicants have GPA scores of 3.7 or higher.

 Students living in